xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 <br>
 My research interests are in macroeconomics and household finance.
 I study the aggregate and distributional effects of agents' consumption and savings decisions, household debt, labor choices, and heterogeneity.
-In my research, I highlight key economic mechanisms by integrating economic theory and microdata using computational and econometric methods.
+In my research, I highlight key mechanisms by integrating theory and microdata using computational and econometric methods.
 </p>